arc42/PDFminion/go-app/PRD.md

 # Product Requirements Document (PRD): PDFMinion
 - Version: 1.0.0
-- Date: 2025-04-20
+- Date: 2025-11-22
 - Author: Dr Gernot Starke

 ## 1. Product Overview

 ### 1.1 Document Title and Version
 - PRD: PDFMinion
-- Version: 1.0.0
+- Version: 1.1.0

 ### 1.2 Product Summary
-MyGoCLI is a command-line utility written in Go to add page numbers and running-headers on existing pdf documents, helping to produce useful handouts.
+PDFMinion is a command-line utility written in Go to add page numbers and running-headers on existing pdf documents, helping to produce useful handouts.

 ## 2. Goals

 ### 2.1 Business Goals
 - Help create printable handouts out of existing pdf documents, where each documents is one chapter of the resulting handout, especially by adding page and chapter numbers, running headers and filler pages for pdfs with uneven page count.
-- Enable to create a useful table-of-contents from the existing pdfs.
+- (future) Enable to create a useful table-of-contents from the existing pdfs.

 ### 2.2 Developer Goals